Article first published in January 2015, updated June 2019

 With a defined header:

-We recently tested the effect of using call to action buttons in email campaigns and found that they increase conversion quite significantly.
+We recently tested the effect of using CTA buttons in email campaigns and found that they increase conversion quite significantly.

 However, buttons don’t increase conversions because people simply love clicking on them.
 They increase conversions because they stand out above the rest of the content and focus the user’s attention on the call to action.